rtyle/ping4pow/README.md

 * [Module13.2 4Relay v1.1](https://docs.m5stack.com/en/module/4Relay%20Module%2013.2_V1.1)
 * [Module13.2 Proto](https://docs.m5stack.com/en/module/proto13.2)

+A Module13.2 Proto might also be used to bodge-wire the M5-Bus adapter and provide external access to the same GPIO pin used by the adapter_relay.
+This could be used to drive an external relay for more demanding loads.

 ### Software

 [ESPHome](https://esphome.io/) is used because of its ability to support our chosen hardware and the potential for other choices.